SWAPS During the FALL Sept-Dec

 Children grow out of everything and rotate every year.

 Do a bit of research.
 Go back a few years in the models and look at the technology used.

 Example- Looking for a 177 cm, advanced with race components. thin to mid base under 75mm Under $500.00 Race base – holds more wax, Front Rocker.
 The components cost more. types of core (foam -> wood) (Fiberglass – > Ti or Titanal) higher Binding ranges = more cost of components.

 Average person even me never go above a 10 DIN (210 lbs 6’1″ 3+ skier type)

 HELMET – Sizing Measure head in CM at 1 inch above EYEBROWS.

-As gear is rated towards advanced, the materials and labor cost go up.
+As gear is rated as advanced, the materials and labor costs go up.
 Beginner to intermediate gear is at a good price point due to supply.